 Cross Body Stretch

-This is a really good stretch to directly hit the post cuff muscles we referred to earlier.
+This is a really good stretch to directly target the posterior rotator cuff muscles that were referred to earlier in this article.
 The traditional sleeper stretch is tough for people who are working on the ability to reach behind their back as they typically have shoulder internal rotation limitations.
 Try this one out instead!